Planting as Structure

 Too many varieties break this structure and require constant correction.

+Inside that restraint, individual plants act as spatial elements.
 A single olive tree can anchor a terrace.
 A row of shrubs can guide movement.
 A hedge can enclose without closing.
 Climbing vines on a pergola filter light while defining a ceiling.

-Planting becomes part of the structure, working alongside built elements such as seating and edges, following the same logic described in Furniture as Extension.
+These elements replace decorative beds and borders.
+Planting becomes part of the structure, working alongside built elements such as seating and edges — a relationship Furniture as Extension, Not Feature takes from the other side.

 Plants That Belong